Fast-track Programme (SLP)

 ● Renewal of around 170 signals and 30 point mechanisms

 ● Technical upgrade or renewal of 76 level crossings

 Modernisation will take place on the Ruhr-Sieg line on these three sections: 1) Letmathe-Nachrodt-Altena-Werdohl, 2) Werdohl-Plettenberg-Finnentrop and 3) Grevenbrück-Lennestadt-Meggen, -Altenhundem, -Kirchhundem-Welschen-Ennest.
-The three 30- to 50-year-old signal boxes in Altenhundem/Meggen, Plettenberg and Nachrodt/Altena will be replaced by modern Simis-D signal box technology from Siemens AG.
+The three 30- to 50-year-old signal boxes in Altenhundem/Meggen, Plettenberg and Nachrodt/Altena will be replaced by modern Simis-D signal box technology from Siemens Mobility GmbH.
 The signal boxes will be connected to the existing central electronic signal box in Finnentrop, which will be upgraded.
 From summer 2022, the Letmathe-Kreuztal line will be continuously operated by Finnentrop traffic controllers.

 ● Renewal of around 235 signals, 112 additional indicators and 73 point mechanisms